kernle32dll/turtleware/README.md

 turtleware is build on a chain of middlewares, and provides simple handler methods for direct usage.
 See handler.go for all existing handlers, and how they chain the existing middlewares together.

-For the unpatient, here is a simple example on how to provide a (static) REST resource with turtleware:
+For the impatient, here is a simple example on how to provide a (static) REST resource with turtleware:

 ```go